-The Cliffs at Glassv is a deep-well system drilled into the water-bearing fractures of Glassy The Cliffs Mountain.
-The water at Glassv is pumped from an average depth of 600 feet below the surface.
-Due to the elevation of the system, no upstream contamination from industrial spills or farming has affected
+The Cliffs at Glassy is a deep-well system drilled into the water-bearing fractures of Glassy Mountain.
+The water at Glassy is pumped from an average depth of 600 feet below the surface.
+Due to the elevation of the system, no upstream contamination from industrial spills or farming has affected the water supply; therefore, it is one of the cleanest sources of water in the state.
+We are in the process of exploring for more potential well sites to increase the system's water production.

-The system is permitted to distribute 350,000 gallons of water per day to the residents of The Cliffs at Glassy development; currently, we average 139,000 gallons per day.
+The system is permitted to distribute 350,000 gallons of water per day to the residents of The Cliffs at Glassy development; currently, we average 120,000 gallons per day.
 The system includes 24 square miles of pipeline, seven deep wells, and 13 pressurereducing stations that allow safe distribution of the water from an elevation of 2,900 feet to 1,300 feet above sea level.
 We continue to add new wells to increase delivery capacity.